IRTF-PEARG/ietf-fingerprinting/draft-wood-pearg-website-fingerprinting.md

 It is worth mentioning that traffic-based WF attacks may not be required to achieve the desired goal of learning a connection's destination.
 Network connections by nature reveal information about endpoint behavior.
-For example, a connection to 8.8.8.8 indicates usage of Google's DNS service.
-Likewise, a connection to any address in a Cloudflare IP address block indicates use of a service hosted by Cloudflare.
 The relationship between network address and domains, especially when stable and unique, are a strong signal for website fingerprinting.
-Trevisan et al. {{trevisan2016towards}} explored use of this signal as a reliable mechanism for website fingerprinting.
+Trevisan et al. {{trevisan2016towards}}
+explored use of this signal as a reliable mechanism for website fingerprinting.
 They find that most major services (domains) have clearly associated IP address(es), though these addresses may change over time.
 Jiang et al. {{jiang2007lightweight}}
 and Tammaro et al. {{tammaro2012exploiting}} also previously came to the same conclusion.
-Thus, classifiers that rely solely on network addresses may be used to aid website fingerprinting attacks.
+Address-based website fingerprinting was also explored by Patil and Borisov {{patil2019can}}, wherein they showed that addresses, especially when grouped together as part of a single web page load, leak a substantial amount of information about the corresponding domain.
+Thus, in general, classifiers that rely solely on network addresses may be used to aid website fingerprinting attacks.

 # Protocol Design Considerations